Conference Menu

 This symposium will attract scientists, educators, industry professionals, advocates, and students to explore advancements, share best practices, inspire innovation, and build community dedicated to sustainable solutions in the chemical enterprise.

-Talking the Talk to Stride in Pride – A Workshop Exploring Methods to Incorporate Pride into Research and Education Practice (CE/GR)
+Talking the Talk to Stride in Pride – A Workshop Exploring Methods to Incorporate Pride into Research and Education Practice (GR)

 Organizers